Category: Transient Plane Source

-Keywords: Alumina nanoparticle, Dispersion and stability, Hot Disk, Thermal Conductivity, Thermal conductivity instrument for liquids, Thermal conductivity of nanofluids, TPS measurement, Transient Plane Source, Transient plane source (TPS) method
+Keywords: Alumina nanoparticle, Dispersion and stability, Thermal Conductivity, Thermal conductivity instrument for liquids, Thermal conductivity of nanofluids, TPS measurement, Transient Plane Source, Transient plane source (TPS) method

 Reference: Current Applied Physics, 9 (2009) 131-139